olliezdai13/visual-systems-project/README.md

  - India Lloyd-Evans

 ## Project Summary
-We chose the task of number plate reading.
+We chose the task of vehicle number plate recognition.
 We picked this because there was opportunity to apply our learning of multiple detection methods and colour processing.
 Challenges we faced in our attempts were largely to do with the different colour contrasts and angular positioning of the number plates in different test images from the dataset – isolating the number plate as a rectangular box amidst shadowing also meant crops became too tight.
-We employed OCR as the ‘reading’ program, which was somewhat accurate, with slight error in recognising similar characters such as ‘7’ and ‘T’, as well as ‘U’ and ‘V’, but this was not something we could solve further.
+We employed OCR as the ‘reading’ program, which was somewhat accurate, with slight error in recognising similar characters such as ‘7’ and ‘T’, as well as ‘U’ and ‘V’, but this was not something we focused on solving.

 Overall, we made many attempts with roughly 17 different methods, of which we have documented 10.
-Our recommendations are that ‘oliver_v4’, ‘lynton_v1’ and ‘india_v9’ demonstrate the best segmentations of the image processing (the former two), with the latter showing an output for number plate reading.
+To see the results for yourself, we recommend trying versions ‘oliver_v4’, ‘lynton_v3’ and ‘india_v9’, which are the best versions developed by each team member. 'oliver_v4' and 'lynton_v3' demonstrate the best segmentation-based image processing pipelines. 'india_v9' achieved the best plate-reading OCR accuracy across multiple attempts.

 ## INSTRUCTIONS